zextras/tech-doc/source/carbonio/architecture.rst

   logged out) and user attributes (e.g., on which AppServer a user is logged in).
 * **VideoServer**.
-It provides video communication capabilities and is a necessary component for the proper use of videoconferencing service.
+It provides video communication capabilities and is a necessary component for the proper use of video conferencing service.
 * **VideoServer Recording**.
 This modules adds recording abilities to the VideoServer.